 Girls came at him like hippogriffs went at dead ferrets.
 Lorcan loved the attention and he loved all the make-out sessions.
 Yeah, he'd chased after Rose for a while, but she had left for Scorpius Malfoy.

 Then… Well, must he really elaborate?
 There were more female Weasley cousins than he could shake a Firebolt at.
 Like Victoire, Dominique's older sister.
 Yeah, she was more his type.
-She was all fire and fury and femme fatal like their mother (forgive the friggin' alliteration) Fleur.
+She was all fire and fury and femme fatal like their mother, Fleur.
 Victoire had been quite the achievement, since she was several years older than him, but she'd been quite the romp.
 Now, she was with the old Herbology professor, Neville Longbottom.
 Um, eww, much?
 Who the hell went from sexy Lorcan to safe and simple Neville?

 He was even debating their surely strong future together when he was invited over to a large Weasley–Potter clan family dinner.
 The thought of proposing to Roxanne seemed like a heinous idea, really, for someone as unsettled as Lorcan.
 He'd even heard Harry and Hermione and Ron and some of the other older adults joke about him being too much of a playboy at heart.
 They said that he was like Sirius Black, Harry's long-deceased and beloved godfather.
 Well, thought Lorcan, who cared?
 Lorcan was alive and could do anything he wanted.
 He didn't have to be like Sirius Black.

-Since everyone was at the dinner, he pondered taking George and Angelina, Roxie's parents, aside to talk to them about his long-time girlfriend.
-He had all but gotten the courage to ask them when that horrid thought hit him-
+Since everyone was at the dinner, he pondered taking George and Angelina, Roxie's parents, aside to talk to them about his longtime girlfriend.
+He had all but gathered the courage to ask them when that horrid thought hit him—

 You only married someone you loved.
 Did he even love Roxanne?